 \subsection{Decision Trees}

-This algorithm resembles a chart flow for data, where terminal blocks represent classification decisions.
-The elements of a decision tree are the root (where all the data is stored), the branches (which path the decision tree takes to make decisions) and nodes (consisting of sets of elements which have a determined characteristic after making a decision).
+These type of algorithms resemble a chart flow for data, where terminal blocks represent classification decisions.
+The elements of a decision tree are the root (where the data is stored), the branches (the path the tree takes to make decisions) and nodes (consisting of sets of elements that have a determined characteristic after a decision is made).
 Given a dataset, we can calculate the inconsistency within the set, or in other words, find its entropy in order to divide or split the set until all data is within a given class (Quinlan R. L., 1986 \cite{quinlan1986induction}).

 A decision tree reaches a conclusion by carrying a series of tests.
 Its nodes perform tests over the attributes on the input values $A_{i}$ and the branches that come from the node are labeled with the possible values of the attribute $A_{i} = v_{ik}$.
 The leaf nodes in the tree specify a value that needs to be computed by the function.
-A good decision algorithm is developed by splitting the data, so the attribute with the greatest weight or with a high information gain is obtained, so that it is expected to have a correct classification with the least possible number of tests \cite{2014arXiv1407.7502L}.
+A good decision algorithm is developed by splitting the data, so the attribute with the greatest weight or with the highest information gain is obtained, so it is expected to have a correct classification with the least possible number of tests \cite{2014arXiv1407.7502L}.